theaarch/element-plus-admin/README.md

 For detailed usage of Element Plus, see [Element Plus Docs](https://element-plus.org/).

+## 🙏 Acknowledgement

+This project is developed based on [vue3-element-admin](https://github.com/youlaitech/vue3-element-admin).
+Thanks to the original author and contributors.

 ## 🤝 Contributing

 Contributions are welcome!
 Please submit a Pull Request or open an Issue.